-HAZEL BARBOUR - Board Chair
+HAZEL BARBOUR - Treasurer

 Hazel worked for many years at the Texas Commission on Environmental Quality (TCEQ), where she was the manager of the agency’s Mobile Source Emission Reduction Programs.
 When she learned that more carbon is released into the atmosphere from cutting down and burning trees than from all the cars and trucks in the world, Hazel decided that helping Niyanta start Rainforest Partnership could be a positive way to make a difference regarding carbon emissions and climate change.

 Hazel’s past work experience includes serving as Shell UK’s first community affairs adviser.
 She was awarded the Member of the Order of the British Empire medal from Queen Elizabeth II for her service to the UK community through her work at Shell.
 A graduate of the LBJ School of Public Affairs, Hazel researched the effects of climate change on the state of Texas in the early 1990s, before most people were paying attention to this critical subject.
 She believes that RP’s model and way of working is one of the keys to saving the rainforests for us all.

 LUCIA GALLARDO - Board Member

 Prior to starting Emerge and joining Penta, Lucia co-founded Dona un Libro, Cambia una Mente, a Honduran education-focused non-profit and 2016 recipient of President Obama’s Young Leaders of the Americas Fellowship.
 She is currently its Board of Directors Vice President.